-Studying in another part of the world or country can be a valuable part of your academic journey and a chance to further broaden your scope of knowledge on living things through applcation in a different context.
+Studying in another part of the world or country can be a valuable part of your academic journey and a chance to further broaden your scope of knowledge on living things through application in a different context.

-Some things to consider as a Biology major as you plan your off-campus study experience:
+Some things to consider as a biology major as you plan your off-campus study experience:

 - Junior year generally works best to study off-campus, especially if taking organic chemistry, as those courses have usually been completed by then (during freshman and sophomore years).

 - Courses that can be taken off-campus include marine biology, conservation, ecology and vertebrae zoology.
-Some courses have an equivalent at Hope but many that are not offered here can still count toward your Biology major.
+Some courses have an equivalent at Hope but many that are not offered here can still count toward your biology major.

 - Some courses and programs are language immersion and require a certain language competency level.